207: Wild Rebels

 Five minutes, Mr. Manson.

-Charles Manson is a convicted murderer (by way of conspiracy) who was the leader of the “Manson family,” a commune-like group of young followers who believed Manson to be a Christ-like messiah and obeyed his every command, including those that led to the shockingly brutal murders of actress Sharon Tate and four others the night of August 9, 1969, and Leno and Rosemary LaBianca the following night (see above note).
+Charles Manson (1934-2017) was a convicted murderer (by way of conspiracy) who was the leader of the “Manson family,” a commune-like group of young followers who believed Manson to be a Christ-like messiah and obeyed his every command, including those that led to the shockingly brutal murders of actress Sharon Tate and four others the night of August 9, 1969, and Leno and Rosemary LaBianca the following night (see above note).

 Let’s take a look here.
 Anaconda’s up three and a half.
 American Can is down a point.
 Look at this.
 Zack Norman is Sammy in Chief Zabu?